Wild Wisdom Hoh

 Register soon as spaces fill quickly!

-BOOKS - Required Reading: Please read these two before you arrive and bring the books with you ~ below are the main chapters you'll want to pre-read.
+Required Reading: Please read these two before you arrive and bring the books with you ~ below are the main chapters you'll want to pre-read.

-Authors: Sandra Ingerman and Llyn Roberts
+Speaking with Nature by Sandra Ingerman and Llyn Roberts

 Earth Goddess Nunkui